Three Corsac foxes sitting on their back legs in a woodland

 Diet

-Carnivores – Their diet consits of rodents, birds, small mammals, and insects.
+Carnivores – their diet consists of rodents, birds, small mammals, and insects.

 • location icon